tdwg/website/content/pages/conferences/2020/call-for-abstracts/index.md

 ---
-title: TDWG 2020 - Call for Abstracts
+title: Call for Abstracts
 summary: Individual contributions (presentations and posters) require abstracts, which will be published in Biodiversity Information Science and Standards (BISS) as the Proceedings of TDWG 2020.
 cover_image: https://static.tdwg.org/conferences/2020/ConferenceImage-CR.jpg
 cover_image_by:
 cover_image_ref:
 tags: conference
+page_order: 75
 ---

 # Call for Abstracts for TDWG 2020